elastos/Elastos.Developer.Website/content/faq/faq_blockchain.md

 Elastos Blockchain is a multi-tier architecture so both blockchain and smart contracts are in this same architecture.
 Main chain - sidechain structure.

 {{% /faqentry %}}

+{{% faqentry question="In the event some nodes are unavailable, how does Elastos provide redundancy so data are available and not permanently lost?" %}}

+This is in development but this is more of an engineering problem and can always be modified later.
+Maybe one solution is to provide a redundancy of 10 at all times so the data is more resilient and more fault-tolerant

+{{% /faqentry %}}

+{{% faqentry question="Is it true that most projects like EOS, Cardano, Ethereum, can run as side chains on Elastos?" %}}

+Yes, Neo and Ethereum are currently being ported as sidechains to elastos.
+This can be done to any smart contract platforms

+{{% /faqentry %}}

+{{% faqentry question="Is it true that Elastos is the first project to provide security, decentralization, scalability, and interoperability for the crypto space?" %}}

+Security: Merge mining with bitcoin, Decentralization: decentralized carrier and storage, interoperability: DID system, smart contracts as sidechains, etc

+{{% /faqentry %}}

+{{< todo "The answer doesn't clearly state yes or no" >}}